felixlinker/tamarin-prover/examples/features/cyclic/README.md

 ```

 > [!NOTE]
-> When using cyclic induction for the theory "Up and Down", not all proofs terminate.
+> Not all proofs in the theories "Up and Down", "Signal 1," and "Signal 2" terminate.
-> To avoid non-termination, pass the option `--prove="Auto_*"` instead of `--prove`.
+> To avoid non-termination, pass the option `--prove="Auto_*"` instead of `--prove` when proving these theories.

 `stack run` will compile Tamarin from source and use that binary.